Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum

 Let's Communicate: How Art is Generated out of Legends, Lore, Culture and Historical Events

 In every piece of Fogg's work "there is more in the picture than just the story."
-Fogg shares the process he goes through to engage the viewer in the past, present and future, making informed choices on how to incorporate actual items (documents, furs, coins, certificates, etc.), as well as symbols of Native and non-Native cultures.
-It takes time.
+The presentation shares the process he goes through to engage the viewer in the past, present and future, making informed choices on how to incorporate actual items (documents, furs, coins, certificates, etc.), as well as symbols of Native and non-Native cultures.
+This process takes time.
 Once, Fogg had a snakeskin for 20 years before it was needed.
 Another piece has been germinating for 7 years, but its time is yet to be completed.